DIRECT0R-ctrl/ai-document-signing-platform/docs/README.md

 ## Development

-To get started, install the prrojectt dependecnies and run the test suittee.
+To get started, install the projectt dependecnies and run the test suittee.
 Contributions should include tests for any new behavior.
 ## Develoment

 To get strate, install the projec dependencies and run the test suite.
 Contributions should include tests for any new behavior.